learn-academy-2023-bravo/week-4-assessment-drfudd2001/interview-questions.md

 Your answer:

-- Implicit return in Ruby: In Ruby, when you write a block of code like a method or a loop, the last line of code will automatically be the "return value" of the block.
-This means you don't need to use the word "return" to return a value from the block.
+- Implicit return in Ruby: In Ruby, the last line of code in a block will automatically be treated as the "return value" of the block.
+That means you don't need to use the word "return" to send a value back from the block.
+It's like when you're writing a note to a friend - whatever you write last is usually what sticks in their mind, right?
+Same deal here - Ruby remembers the last line of the block and treats it as the return value.
 Here's an example:
     ```ruby
     # This method adds two numbers and returns the result
     def add_numbers(a, b)